ENCCS/veloxchem-workshop/content/index.rst

 Instructional Material
 ^^^^^^^^^^^^^^^^^^^^^^

-All ENCCS instructional material is made available under the `Creative Commons Attribution license (CC-BY-4.0)
+This instructional material is made available under the `Creative Commons Attribution license (CC-BY-4.0)
 <https://creativecommons.org/licenses/by/4.0/>`_.
 The following is a
 human-readable summary of (and not a substitute for) the `full legal text of the